Recent News: A lot has been happening for COSI since our flight in 2016!

 - Alex is now Dr. Alex Lowell and has moved on to a postdoc at UCSD working on GAPS, a balloon-borne instrument looking for anti-deuterons.
 Congratulations Alex!

 - Jarred Roberts is a new postdoc who has joined the COSI team down at UCSD.
-He is focused on development of the ASIC for COSI-X.
+He is focused on development of the ASIC for next-generation instruments.

 - Terri Brandt from Goddard Space Flight Center has joined the COSI collaboration!